Introduction

 Illegal Federalization of California National Guard

 On June 10, 2025, President Donald Trump ordered the federalization of the California National Guard.
-He deployed 600 to 800 U.S. Marines to Los Angeles in response to mass protests against his immigration and deportation policies.
+He deployed about 800 U.S. Marines to Los Angeles in response to protests against his immigration and deportation policies.
 The expansion of immigration raids sparked these protests.
 Family detentions also fueled them.
 They show a growing public resistance to what many consider a cruel and racialized enforcement regime.
 The federal militarization of domestic protests raises more profound questions about constitutional rights.
 It prompts concerns about federal overreach.
 This act also highlights the creeping shadow of authoritarianism in American life.
+Nevertheless, Trump’s federalization of the California National Guard was challenged in court.

 A federal judge ruled Thursday that President Donald Trump unlawfully federalized thousands of members of California’s National Guard.
 The judge ordered the president to return control of the troops to the state.